What exactly is Metaverse?

 However, access to these sites exclusively through VR or AR is not required.
 A virtual world, like its aspects Fortnite game that can be accessed through computers, game consoles and even mobile phones, could be the "post-universe".

 It also translates to a digital economy, where users can create, buy and sell goods.
-And, in the most idealistic visions of the metaverse, this will be interoperable, allowing you to transport virtual items like clothes or cars from one on the other.
+And, in the most idealistic visions of the post-universe, this will be interoperable, allowing you to move virtual objects such as clothes or cars from one platform to another.

 In the real world, you can buy a shirt from a mall and then wear it to a movie theater.
 Currently, most platforms have virtual identities (accound) linked to a single platform, but metaverse may allow you to create one persona, where you can take it anywhere, as easily as you can copy your profile photo from one social network to another.